Curator's Notes, Publications, & Reviews Thank You for visiting the Wilhelm Gustloff Museum

 The Sinking of the Wilhelm Gustloff - 6,000 or 10,000 lives lost?

 Of everything that I have researched, nothing caused more disagreement than what her death toll truly was.
 Many say the Wilhelm Gustloff could not have possibly carried the near 11,000 it did and gave the unfortunate award for worst maritime disaster to the Goya.
 A freighter that had roughly 6,700 people on board when she was torpedoed and sank in four minutes in the same shipping lanes where the Gustloff and Steuben sank.
 There were only 183 survivors.
-Many will then point to Heinz Schön's estimates from his various books - saying as the expert of the time he was automatically correct.
-Do I believe Heinz Schön's original 6,600 on board, 1,252 survivors are correct?
+Many will then point to survivor estimates and Louis Reese's paperwork from early publications - saying as they were there, the numbers were automatically correct.
+Do I believe the original 6,600 on board, 1,252 survivors are correct?
 No. Do I believe the new estimate of 10,582 on board, 9,343 dead, 1,239 survivors?
-Mostly.
-I think the new survivor numbers are slightly off because Heinz appeared to have actually documented the numbers from lists pulled from each ship.
-Two of those lists are missing, and even he said in his book that this is his best estimate and his numbers are open to correction.
+Yes.
+The old numbers were given to be true up until the early 1980s, when new evidence and research began to appear regarding the disaster.
+Even Heinz Schön agreed the new numbers were accurate based on what he had researched.
+These were then published in his newer books as fact changing with evidence.
+Another issue with the old numbers is that they had such a broad range in articles published just after the disaster - there is no way to know which was factual.
+My research aims to look compare the statistics of the ships at that time to the highest known number of people transported during a given voyage.
 To look at the total number on the ship that night, first you must look at the specifications on the size of each ship.
 The Wilhelm Gustloff would win by her sheer size.
 The Goya measured 475 feet long and 57 feet wide.
 The Gustloff, 685 foot long and 77 feet wide.
 Let's look at other ships and known figures from Operation Hannibal:

 General von Steuben - 551 feet long, 65 feet wide - 5,200 on board during her sinking.